 Resident Risk Factors for Nursing Home Abuse

-Residents who are seen as needier, more time-consuming, or different in some way from other residents are more likely to be abused or neglected.
-Some of the risk factors that make certain residents more like to be subjected to nursing home abuse include:
+Residents who are seen as needier, more time-consuming or different in some way from other residents are more likely to be abused or neglected.
+Some of the risk factors that make certain residents more like to be subjected to nursing home abuse are outlined below.

-- Cognitive Illnesses: Residents with cognitive disorders like Alzheimer’s Disease or dementia may require more work because it presents a communication barrier for staff.
+- Cognitive Illnesses: Residents with cognitive disorders like Alzheimer’s Disease or dementia may require more work because the disorders present a communication barrier for staff.

 - Physical Disabilities: Physical disabilities provide an additional challenge for care staff.
-Because of this, these residents require additional care which fosters feelings of frustration in some caregivers.
+These residents require additional care, eliciting feelings of frustration in some caregivers.

 - Access to Wealth: Residents who are known to be wealthy or have access to wealth are more likely to be targets of financial abuse in nursing homes.

-- Being Female: Women are more likely to be abused in nursing homes than men are.
+- Being Female: Women are more likely than men to be abused in nursing homes.
 This is because women are commonly perceived to be easier targets and because women live longer.
 There are also statistically more women than men residing in nursing homes.

-- Having Additional Needs: When there are certain residents of a nursing home that have additional needs that go above and beyond the average resident, these individuals are more likely to face different forms of neglect or even abuse over time.
+- Having Additional Needs: Individuals with additional needs that go above and beyond the average resident are more likely to face different forms of neglect or even abuse over time.

-There are countless other factors at play when it comes to reasons why nursing home abuse and neglect occur.
-Each nursing home operates under its own policies and procedures and often times this winds up being the deciding factor when it comes to whether abuse takes place or not.
+There are countless other factors at play in regard to why nursing home abuse and neglect occur.
+Each nursing home operates under its own policies and procedures.
+Often times, this determines whether abuse will take place or not.

-It’s important to do extensive research when selecting a nursing home.
-It is wise to look into staffing levels, staff wages, management style, and the history of the nursing home to get a better feel for its overall care philosophy.
+It is important to do extensive research when selecting a nursing home.
+Look into staffing levels, staff wages, management style and the nursing home’s history to get a better feel for its overall care philosophy.